piri-p/piri-p.github.io/content/posts/leetcode-two-pointer.md

 * play where we lose min (min token to gain score, max token to gain token) - [948.
 Bag of Tokens](https://leetcode.com/problems/bag-of-tokens)

 * Btw: 2161.
 Partition Array According to Given Pivot => can just do 3 lists then concat

+* Meeting Scheduler: move the one that ends earlier because more room to get duration